Marshall wins first-ever College Cup 1-0 over Indiana in OT

 Indiana was making its 16th overall trip to the championship game.
 The Hoosiers were trying for their ninth title and first since 2012.

-Roberts , who was drafted by Sporting Kansas City earlier this year, also scored the lone goal — on Marshall’s only shot — in the team’s semifinal victory over North Carolina on Friday.
+Roberts, a native of England who was drafted by Sporting Kansas City earlier this year, also scored the lone goal — on Marshall’s only shot — in the team’s semifinal victory over North Carolina on Friday.
 He finishes the season with five goals.

+“There’s a moment to be enjoyed right now.
+I don’t want to think to far ahead into the future, and I don’t want to thing about the past four years.
+I just want to live in this incredible moment,” Roberts said.

 Marshall had eliminated top-seeded Clemson on penalties and then downed Georgetown in the quarterfinals.